Five reasons to live in Derbyshire

 80% of the UK's population is within a two-hour drive - great for visiting friends, family, customers and suppliers.

 You can be in London in less than two hours and direct rail services connect Derby with many other destinations.
 Derby to Nottingham, Leicester or Birmingham takes only 30 minutes.

 East Midlands Airport is 15 miles from Derby and Birmingham International Airport is 50 miles from Derby.
 There are extensive air links to European and worldwide destinations from both airports.

 Lisa Payne – relocation from Surrey to Derbyshire

-Lisa Payne joined the Trust in January 2018 from Chertsey, Surrey, where she was previously in a Band 7 role.
+Lisa Payne joined the Trust from Chertsey, Surrey, where she was in a Band 7 role.

-She has been with Derbyshire Healthcare since January 2018 as a Band 5 Nurse on Cherry Tree Close, which is a residential rehabilitation ward.
+She joined Derbyshire Healthcare as a Band 5 Nurse on Cherry Tree Close, which is a residential rehabilitation ward.

 Lisa relocated with her partner and a relative to whom she is the main carer.
 Moving to Derbyshire was a whole-family consideration.
 She said: “I was interested in Derbyshire for a number of reasons:

 - “Lots of development across cities and towns in Derbyshire meant that job prospects for my partner as well as for me were very attractive, with a number of large industry-wide developments.